abetkin/webtypes/docs/api-guide/type-system.md

 ## Validation

-You can use API Star `Type` classes as annotations inside your handler functions.
+You can use webtypes `Type` classes as annotations inside your handler functions.

 When you do so, validation will be handled automatically prior to running the handler function.
 The type information will also be made available